How to Join The Jamestowne Society and First California Company

 Membership in First California Company

-The First California Company is one of the Society’s 52 Companies.
+The First California Company is one of the Society’s 53 Companies.
 Most of our members live in Southern California, including Los Angeles, Orange, Riverside, San Bernardino, Imperial and San Diego counties.
 If you live elsewhere in California, we can refer you to local contacts.
 Any member of the Jamestowne Society may join the First California Company by applying to our Membership Chair, and including your residence address.
 When you join the First California Company, you would affiliate with other Society members and can participate in our events and other special activities in Southern California.
-Member dues are $30 per year, due on July 1.
-Prospective members of the Jamestowne Society may attend First California Company functions as a guest.
+Member dues are $30 per year, due on October 1.
+Prospective members of the Jamestowne Society are welcome to attend First California Company functions as a guest.

 PLEASE NOTE: The Jamestowne Society and First California Company do not provide genealogical research for individuals.
 Genealogical research to establish membership qualification and lineage is the sole responsibility of the applicant.